senzhaocode/ScaR/README.md

         wget "http://folk.uio.no/senz/STAR_index.tar.gz"
         tar -vxf STAR_index.tar.gz
         mv STAR_index/* .

+        NOTE: Users can generate their own genome indexes with most latest assemblies and annotations.

   1.4 Samtools version >= 1.3 (https://github.com/samtools/samtools/releases/download/1.3.1/samtools-1.3.1.tar.bz2)

       If samtools is not available in the system, users have to download and install it locally.
-      Then, add a working path to linux environment variables before running:
         PATH=$PATH:/where_is_path_samtools
         export PATH